PaloAltoNetworks/terraform-provider-panos/website/docs/r/address_object.html.markdown

 # panos_address_object

-This resource allows you to add/update/delete PANOS address objects.
+This resource allows you to add/update/delete address objects.

 ## Example Usage